 Traffic Management

-Traffic management planning is essential to ensure the safety of event participants, spectators, volunteers, and staff, as well as minimizing disruption to users of public roads.
+Traffic management planning is essential to minimise the disruption to users of public roads and ensure the safety of event participants, spectators, volunteers, and staff.

 Application process timeframes vary for different control measures due to the requirements around:

-- length of time the control measures will be in place; and
+- length of time the control measures will be in place

 - if other permits or licensing are also required.